Financial Aid Pays Out Based on Enrollment Status

 To receive ﬁnancial aid funds, students must be enrolled in coursework required for their educational program.
-Changes in your enrollment may result in a reduction or cancellation of your ﬁnancial aid award.
+Changes in enrollment may result in a reduction or cancellation of the ﬁnancial aid offer.
 It is the student’s responsibility to drop classes they are no longer attending.
+Enrollment is locked Monday at 8:30 am of the second week of the term.
+The credits that a student is registered for at this time, is the enrollment status that will determine the student’s Financial Aid disbursement.

 - 12 or more credits = Full-Time